-Titanopsis schwantesii grows in small rock-like rosettes.
-It is a mat forming succulent with rosettes up to 2 inches (5 cm) in diameter.
-Spatulate leaves are with rounded ends densely covered with white, grey or yellowish-brown warty tubercles.
+Titanopsis schwantesii is a mat-forming succulent with small, rock-like rosettes up to 2 inches (5 cm) in diameter.
+The leaves are with rounded ends, densely covered with white, grey or yellowish-brown warty tubercles.
 The flowers are pale yellow and up to 0.8 inch (2 cm) in diameter.

 How to Grow and Care

-Titanopsis is an attractive but quite unusual plant because of its formation.
-The plant grows as a dwarf succulent and produces thick truncated leaves that have crumpled surface.
-These unusual leaves display all the hues of red, purple, green, cream and blue throughout the year.
-The maintenance of Titanopsis is not difficult.
+The maintenance of these attractive succulents is not difficult.
 They need a sandy substrate with little organic material.
-They are winter grower, and should be kept relatively dry in summer.
-They should also be kept dry when the temperature is below 45° F (7° C).
+Titanopsis are winter growers, and should be kept relatively dry in summer.
+These plants should also be kept dry when the temperature is below 45 °F (7 °C).

 Division of larger clumps is possible in some cases, but as most species have tuberous rootstocks and offset slowly, seed production is the most common method of propagation.
-Sow it in spring and it should start flowering after two years… – See more at: How to Grow and Care for Titanopsis.
+Sow it in spring and it should start flowering after 2 years… – See more at: How to Grow and Care for Titanopsis